In the Time of the Butterflies (film): Plot

 Minerva's victory is hollow.
 Her father is released from prison, but has been tortured and soon dies.
 While attending his funeral, the police chief delivers to Minerva a letter permitting her to attend law school.
 Minerva's hatred of Trujillo is intense, but she decides to accept his "gift" because she views it as her only way to effectively oppose him.

-While in law school, Minerva discovers that Lio has been killed by Trujillo supporters even though he was out of the country.
-She meets other members of the resistance, who, through Lio, know of her as "Butterfly".
+While in law school, Minerva discovers that Lio has been killed by field agents of Trujillo Servicio de Inteligencia Militar on foreign soil.
+She meets other members of the opposition, who, through Lio, know of her as "Butterfly".
 She becomes a member of the resistance, and over time Patria and Maté learn of her activities and become involved too.
 She falls in love with Manolo Tavárez (Demián Bichir), a fellow law student and member of the resistance, and they are married.

 When Minerva graduates from law school, Trujillo is present to pass out the diplomas.
-All the other students receive diplomas, but he refuses to give Minerva hers, saying he agreed to allow her to attend law school, not to practice law.
+All the other students receive diplomas, but he refuses to give Minerva hers, saying he agreed to allow her to attend law school, but not to practice law.

-After law school, Minerva has children but continues her resistance activities.
+After law school, Minerva has children but continues her opposition activities.
 After a series of increasingly dangerous events, she, Maté, and many resistance members are arrested and sent to jail.
-Minerva becomes a symbol, and many prisoners, guards, and outsiders secretly voice their support for "the Butterflies".
+Minerva becomes a symbol.
+Other prisoners, their guards, and many outsiders secretly voice support for "the Butterflies".

 Eventually, Minerva and Maté are released from jail, but their husbands and Patria's are still held captive.
 The women continue their efforts to locate their husbands.
 Trujillo stops by to visit Minerva at her home, and she asks for his help to get their husbands released.
-Trujillo vows to help Minerva "end her troubles".
+Trujillo vows to soon help Minerva "end her troubles".

-While returning from a trip to visit their husbands, Minerva, Patria, and Maté are stopped on the road by a large group of Trujillo's men.
+While returning from a trip to visit their husbands, Minerva, Patria, and Maté are stopped on the road by a large group of Trujillo's policemen and soldiers.
 They are taken some distance off the main road, and the men surround them and beat them to death.

 Another title card appears at the end that says: